 There’s her game with little Pepe (Marco Graf): “I’m dead.
 I can’t talk,” he says.”
 “Then resurrect,” Cleo tells him.
 When Pepe doesn’t respond, Cleo decides to play along: “Hey, I like being dead.”
 Yes, dead is numb; which can seem calm (and relaxing).
 But dead is a way not to feel and not to grieve.

 Yet, really, feelings are everywhere; in the noisy kids; in the tension between Ms. Sofia and Dr. Antonio.
-And, hidden away; inside Cleo’s calm exterior; inside her smiles; her warmth; the way nothing, seemingly, rattles or touches her.
+And, hidden away; inside Cleo’s calm exterior; inside her smile; her warmth; the way nothing, seemingly, rattles or touches her.

-Until, something begins to stir with Fermin walking away.
+Until something begins to stir with Fermin walking away.
 We see it in the earthquake at the hospital; rubble falling on incubated babies; while Cleo stands still.

 Not Sofia, though.
 Sofia has never been calm; having chaotic feelings she can’t contain.
-Sofia feels only anger; anger Cleo doesn’t feel.
+Sofia feels only anger; the anger Cleo doesn’t feel.

 Sofia’s Unruly Anger

-We see images; igniting outside Sofia’s attempts to cheerily take the children on Christmas holiday without Dr. Antonio.
+We see images; igniting outside Sofia’s attempts to cheerily take the children on the Christmas holiday without Dr. Antonio.
 There are fires; raging signs of danger as everyone grabs buckets of water; to douse out the flames.
 There’s devastation; what’s been burned by betrayal and its anger will have to re-grow and re-root.
 But how?

 Sofia’s anger is as out of control.
-Lashing out; blaming others; a way to get rid of her sadness; and hurt.
+Lashing out; blaming others; a way to get rid of her sadness, and hurt.
 But, raging isn’t a self-reflection; or a facing what has brought her to this fury.

 And, she can get wildly angry.
 Even slapping Paco (Carlos Peralta), for eavesdropping; but then collapsing in tears at what she’s done.
 Lashing out at Cleo for not keeping him from coming close to her door.
 She takes her grief out on others; blames them; sometimes feels remorse; then closes it off; almost as if nothing happened.